IBM/db2-samples/rust/README.md

 root@db2samples:~#
 ```

-Note: Any "normal" Linux user, here scientist, is taken for the following tasks.
+Note: Any "regular" Linux user (in this case, scientist) is used for the following tasks.

 The Db2 ODBC CLI driver v12.1.4 can be downloaded from [here](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm%2FInformation%20Management&product=ibm/Information+Management/IBM+Data+Server+Client+Packages&release=12.1.4.0&platform=Linux+64-bit,x86_64&function=fixId&fixids=*odbc_cli-*FP000&includeSupersedes=0&source=fc).
-Use the one with linuxx64 in the file name.
+Use the one with linuxx64 in the filename.

 ```bash